My Life in the Bush of Ghosts (album): Recording

 Soon after the album was released, the Islamic Council of Great Britain objected to the use of samples of Qur'anic recital in the track "Qu'ran", considering it blasphemy.
 Byrne and Eno removed the track from later pressings.
 In 2006, Byrne said:

 We thought, "Okay, in deference to somebody's religion, we'll take it off."
 You could probably argue for and against monkeying with something like that.
 But I think we were certainly feeling very cautious about this whole thing.
 We made a big effort to try and clear all the voices, and make sure everybody was okay with everything ...
 So I think in that sense we reacted maybe with more caution than we had to.

-Two tracks on the album, "Regiment" and "The Carrier", sample the voice of Lebanese singer Dunya Younes (credited in the album's liner notes as Dunya Yunis).
-Although Byrne and Eno took care to clear the samples with the label that released the album her vocals had been sampled from, as well as paid for the sampling accordingly, Younes was unaware of the use of her voice on the album until 2017.
-Both songs were taken down from streaming services after a family representative contacted the duo a year later, and the songs were later reinstated when the issue was settled amicably out of court.
+Two tracks on the album, "Regiment" and "The Carrier", sample the voice of Lebanese singer Dunya Younes (credited in the album's liner notes as Dunya Yusin).
+Although Byrne and Eno took care to clear the samples with the label that released the album from which her vocals had been sampled, as well as paid for the sampling accordingly, Younes was unaware of the use of her voice on the album until 2017.
+Both songs were taken down from streaming services after a family representative contacted the duo a year later, and the songs were later reinstated when the issue was settled amicably out of court; Younes ultimately expressed flattery with her recording's inclusion, crediting it with helping expose Lebanese culture to a wider audience.